-If you travel to work by public transportation, you can save money by taking part in the City of New York Commuter Benefits Program, which covers New York City and the tri-state area.
+If you travel to work by public transportation, you can save money by taking part in the City of New York Commuter Benefits Program, which covers the city and the tri-state area.

 The program, administered by Edenred, covers virtually any transit system in the tri-state area.
 Here’s a partial list:

-- New York City Transit, Long Island Rail Road, Metro-North Railroad, New Jersey Transit, PATH and NY Waterway
+- New York City Transit, Long Island Rail Road, Metro-North Railroad, NJ Transit, PATH and NY Waterway

 - Paratransit and the MTA’s Access-A-Ride program